Kedareswar Banerjee: As first crystallographer of India

 Banerjee laid the foundation of X-ray Crystallographic research in India.
 In 1924, when only a few crystal structures had been determined throughout the world, Banerjee's work on the determination of atomic arrangements in crystalline naphthalene and anthracene received international attention.
 Banerjee was awarded the DSc degree of the University of Calcutta in 1930.
 He had close associations with almost all the leading crystallographers of his time including William Henry Bragg, William Lawrence Bragg, Paul Peter Ewald, John Desmond Bernal, Nikolay Vasilyevich Belov, J. M. Robertson, K. Lonsdale and Melvin Avrami (who known for his Avrami equation of phase transition).
 In 1933, Banerjee proposed a new approach to the crystallographic phase problem, which not only broke new ground beyond the 'trial and error' structure solution method of that time, but also heralded the extremely powerful direct methods of crystallography of the modern era.
 His seminal paper (Proc.
 Roy.
 Soc., 1933, 141, 188) on direct methods was cited in the Nobel Lecture of Dr. Jerome Karle in 1985.
 Apart from structural X-ray crystallography, Banerjee's research pursuits covered a wide field of crystal physics.
 His research contributions in various fields including low angle scattering, thermal diffuse scattering of X-rays from crystals, diffraction of X-rays by liquids., jute fibre and organic polymers, structures of coal and glass, determination of the elastic constants of crystals by X-rays, theoretical modelling of the vibrational spectra of crystal lattices and some topics in crystal optics have received international recognition.
-Perhaps his most significant contribution to the advancement of science in India was the creation of active schools of research wherever he went leaving behind a band of young, energetic research workers who became the torch bearers of his scientific tradition.
-Apart from being a stellar scientist, Prof. Banerjee possessed a rare and pleasing personality.
-He was extremely kind and affectionate yet strong in his convictions.
-He lived a life of noble deeds and thoughts that brought him self-composure, freedom from fear and made him a truly international scientist.
+Prof. Banerjee established several research groups at the institutions where he worked.
+Many of the students he trained continued his research methods in their own careers.
+Along with his scientific work, he was known for his personal character and for maintaining his professional beliefs.
+His career included work with the international scientific community.